 Adopting the best test automation approach and metrics will make sure you set off along the right path to successful delivery, and that you stay on it until you have a quality product in hand.

 That involves clearly defining and maintaining your core project goals right from the initial planning phase, and then implementing KPIs that can effectively let you know if you are meeting those targets.

 These days automation is playing a major role in Agile software development.
 As the dev team completes features, automation teams build tests that account for the new code.
 This helps in quick delivery of automation tests and immediate verification of features—so you find defects at early stage and learn how robust your product's new features really are.

 Every software development project is different, so you need a flexible approach to automation testing in order to get the best results.
 In QASource, you will find an experienced partner with expertise across domains and testing frameworks who can guide you through the crucial final stages of your project.
-Contact us today for a Free Quote or call +1.925.271.5555 today.
+Contact us today for a free quote: Email email@example.com or call +1.925.271.5555 to get started.